New Helvetia

 New Helvetia (Spanish: Nueva Helvetia), meaning "New Switzerland", was a 19th-century Alta California settlement and rancho, centered in present-day Sacramento, California.

 Colony of Nueva Helvetia

 The Swiss pioneer John Sutter (1803–1880) arrived in Alta California with other Euro-American settlers in August 1839.
-He established an agricultural and trading colony, with the stockade Sutter's Fort, and named it "Nueva Helvetia."
-It was located at the confluence of the Sacramento River and American River.
+He established an agricultural and trading colony, with the stockade Sutter's Fort, and named it "Nueva Helvetia".
+It was located near the confluence of the Sacramento River and American River.
 In English the name means "New Switzerland", after Sutter's home country.
 The design was influenced by Bents Fort operated by the William Bent, which Sutter visited before entering Alta California, Richard.

 The site of "Nueva Helvetia" is just a few miles east of where his son, John Sutter, Jr., established Sacramento, and is on the eastern edge of present-day downtown Sacramento.

 Rancho New Helvetia

 Rancho New Helvetia, in Spanish Rancho Nueva Helvetia, was a 48839 acre Mexican land grant issued in 1841 by Governor Juan Alvarado to John Sutter.
 It encompassed lands in present-day Sacramento County, Sutter County, and Yuba County, California.

 The grant extended roughly from near present-day Marysville, southwards along the Feather River, to the confluence of the Sacramento River and American River near present-day Sacramento.
 It was significantly larger than Sutter's 1839 Nueva Helvetia colony.

 By 1840, the pueblo (town) and rancho settlements in Mexican Alta California were primarily located on coastal plains and the inland valleys near them.
 The Californios were worried about encroachments by foreigners, especially by American immigrants.
 To serve as a buffer "against their invasion, and 'marauding' bands of Indians, hunters, and trappers", Governor Alvarado granted eleven square leagues of land, the maximum under Mexican law, in the lower Sacramento Valley, then in the interior of the territory.
 Part of Sutter's mandate with the grant was to encourage settlers, and he made numerous grants of parcels of land.
 However, these grants far exceeded the quantity of land ultimately awarded to him.